insqu/sc/UPDATE-unfinished.md

 This will reduce the gas price we pay for each unit of gas used.
 This is good is we don't have much test eth to use.

-For those who did not manage to deploy their contract the first time, run the follwing code again:
+For those who did not manage to deploy their contract the first time, run the following code again:

 ```sh
 npx hardhat run scripts/sc_deploy.js --network goerli